 Various degrees of improvement were studied.
-In each case it was assumed necessary to achieve the desired resolution 95 percent of the time, at a provide the desired resolution 95 percent of the time, at a conceived GAMBIT-2 would deliver an provide resolution; its GAMBIT-3 would have a provide capability; and its GAMBIT-4 would go to the optical length of the optics (all being catadioptric Maksutov-type lenses).
-Use of a special, the optical barrer and related assemblies was planned, along with a new thin-base (1.5 mil) high-resolution film, with an aerial exposure index of the film (roughly a factor or the film then in use on GAMBIT).
+In each case it was assumed necessary to achieve the desired resolution 95 percent of the time, at a from an altitude of In these terms, a Kodak-conceived GAMBIT-2 would deliver an resolution; its GAMBIT-3 would have a capability; and its GAMBIT-4 would go to In each case, the variable was the aperture and focal length of the optics (all being catadioptric Maksutov-type lenses).
+Use of a special, for both the optical parrel and related assemblies was planned, along with a new thin-base (1.5 mil) high-resolution film, with an aerial exposure index of (roughly a factor over the film then in use on GAMBIT).
 These technologies had been proven and effectively used in the improved GAMBIT program.